ethereum/go-ethereum/docs/_install-and-build/Installation-Instructions-for-FreeBSD.md

 ### Building Geth (command line client)

-Ports are slightly more up to date (1.8.14 at the time of writing)
+Ports are slightly more up to date (1.8.14 at the time of writing).
 Clone the repository to a directory of your choosing:

 ```shell
 git clone https://github.com/ethereum/go-ethereum